-I totally understand people were laughing when I told them I was exhausted from visiting the best luxury resorts in Maldives.
-But as you have probably read in my last week’s adventures I was still so lost that I forgot my MacBook when I left for my trip to Greece visiting Lesbos Island.
+I totally understand people were laughing when I told them I was exhausted from visiting some of the best luxury resorts in Maldives.
+But as you have probably read in my last updates about my travel adventures I was so lost that I forgot my MacBook when I left for my trip to Greece visiting Lesbos Island.
 Well, well, well Tom you idiot!

 Traveling feels like work sometimes